The Love for Three Oranges (fairy tale): Northern Europe

-Despite a singular attestation of the tale in a Norwegian compilation of fairy tales, its source was a foreign woman who became naturalized.
+Author Klara Stroebe published a Northern European variant, from Norway.
+According to Reidar Thoralf Christiansen, the tale was an "importation", whose source was a hawkerwoman from Kristiania.
+The tale is listed as the single attestation of tale type 408, Tre sitroner ("The Three Oranges"), according to Ørnulf Hodne's The Types of the Norwegian Folktale.
+In the singular tale, the heroine is a naked princess transformed into a lemon, and when the false bride replaces her, she undergoes a transformation into a silver fish and a linden tree.

+According to the Latvian Folktale Catalogue, the tale type is also registered in Latvia, with the title Trīs apelsīni ("Three Oranges"): the hero gains three oranges and releases the fruit maiden from the third one; another woman replaces her and turns her into a fish or dove.

 Slovakia

 Variants also exist in Slovakian compilations, with the fruits being changed for reeds, apples or eggs.
 Scholarship points that the versions where the maidens come out of eggs are due to Ukrainian influence, and these tales have been collected around the border.
 The country is also considered by scholarship to be the "northern extension" of the tale type in Europe.